Nabeel70/SignFlow/README.md

 - Express 5 for HTTP routing (`src/index.js`).
 - Pino for structured logging with `pino-pretty` in development.
 - Google Generative AI client for:
-  - `transcribeAudio` – speech-to-text with `gemini-1.5-flash`.
+  - `transcribeAudio` – speech-to-text with `gemini-2.0-flash` (configurable).
-  - `simplifySentence` – prompts for ASL-friendly keywords/gloss sequences as JSON.
+  - `simplifySentence` – prompts for ASL-friendly keywords/gloss sequences as JSON (default `gemini-2.0-flash`).
   Both methods include deterministic fallbacks when `GEMINI_API_KEY` is not set.
 - Qdrant (optional) for vector search over gloss embeddings.
 When absent, the `SignRepository` falls back to `data/signGlosses.json` and a keyword-overlap heuristic.
+- Firebase Storage bucket (default `pak-drive.appspot.com`) hosts the sign animation videos/CDN; scripts/uploadAssets.js pushes local assets and makes them public.
 - CDN abstraction via `SIGNFLOW_CDN_BASE_URL` so video URLs can be served from Firebase Storage, CloudFront, etc.

 ### Key Endpoints